ocean-tracking-network/otn_field_reporting_standards/_episodes/06-r-telemetry-report-array.md

 Let's find out more about the animals detected by our array!
 These summary statistics, created using `dplyr` functions, could be used to help determine the how successful each of your stations has been at detecting tagged animals.
 We will also learn how to export our results using `write_csv`.

 ~~~
-# How many of each animal did we detect from each collaborator, by species, per station
+# How many of each animal did we detect from each collaborator, per station
+library(dplyr) #to ensure no functions have been masked by plotly

 gmr_qual_summary <- gmr_qual_18_19 %>%
   dplyr::filter(datecollected > '2018-06-01') %>% #select timeframe, stations etc.